 The database used information collected as part of the Peatland Action Programme, funded by Scottish Government and administered by Scottish Natural Heritage (SNH), between 2016 and 2019.
 Data collection and analysis were performed with the support of researchers and analysts from the University of Leeds (Julia Martin-Ortega) and Scottish’s Natural Heritage (Mahboobeh Shirkhorshidi and Andrew McBride).

-The database includes data from 90 unique projects covering 194 restoration sites in Scotland, of which data on 166 sites was considered suitable for further analysis of restoration costs.
-Our analysis sought to offer a more comprehensive study than was previously available.
+In 2022, 142 unique projects covering 323 restoration sites in Scotland, of which data from 300 sites was considered suitable for further analysis of restoration costs.

 Peatland restoration can be undertaken using a range of techniques; see ‘A comparative analysis of the costs and merits of different restoration methods’, ‘Data from the Peatland Action Programme and their use for evaluations of ecosystem benefits’, and in the PAP project resources.